Contexter/Ensemble-Service/README.md

 - **Functional Prompt**:

   ```
-  Generate a `Dockerfile` to containerize the FastAPI application, ensuring that it includes all necessary dependencies and copies the application code into the container.
-Also, generate a `docker-compose.yml` file to orchestrate the application and its dependencies, such as Typesense.
-Ensure that the Docker configurations match the project's requirements and include necessary environment variables.
-The configurations should support a local development workflow.
+Generate a Dockerfile to containerize the FastAPI application, ensuring that it includes all necessary dependencies and copies the application code into the container.
+Use a working directory named /service instead of /app to prevent a recursive directory structure caused by overlapping Docker and FastAPI conventions.
+Also, generate a docker-compose.yml file to orchestrate the application and its dependencies, such as Typesense.
+Ensure that the Docker configurations match the project's requirements, including necessary environment variables.
+The configurations should support a local development workflow and ensure that both development and containerized environments are consistent.
   ```

 ### Step 2: Prepare the OpenAPI Specification